sensu/sensu-docs/content/sensu-go/6.2/api/auth.md

 In the following example, an HTTP POST request is submitted to the `/auth/token` API endpoint to generate a valid access token.
 The request includes the refresh token in the request body and returns a successful HTTP `200 OK` response along with the new access token.

-The access and refresh tokens are [JSON Web Tokens (JWTs)][2].
+The access and refresh tokens are [JSON Web Tokens (JWTs)][2] that Sensu issues to record the details of users' authenticated Sensu sessions.
-Sensu issues access and refresh tokens to record the details of users' authenticated Sensu sessions.
-These tokens are digitally signed by the backend, and can't be changed without invalidating the signature.
+The backend digitally signs these tokens, and the tokens can't be changed without invalidating the signature.

 {{< code shell >}}
 curl -X POST \